 When to see a doctor

-Athletes with symptoms of ischial bursitis should see their doctor.
+Athletes with symptoms of ischial bursitis may need to see their doctor.
 At your visit, you will be asked to describe your symptoms and physical activity.
-Your doctor will conduct a thorough physical examination looking for areas of tenderness and pain.
-Occasionally, x-rays and other imaging tests will be ordered to rule out other sources of your pain, such as arthritis.
+Your doctor will conduct a thorough physical examination, looking for areas of tenderness and pain.
+Occasionally, x-rays and other imaging tests will be ordered to rule out other sources of your pain, such as arthritis or more complex neurological issues, such as sciatica, spinal cord compression, or signs of lumbar tenosis.

 Non-operative treatment